 Secure attachment helps children grow into healthy adults

 Secure attachment as a child goes on to benefit us as adults as well.
 Feeling securely attached in childhood gives us a framework for our adult life that includes:

 being able to trust the people you love;

 being better able to work with others to work out our problems;

 being able to be autonomous but also connected with others, which is the key to well-functioning relationships.

 What your child needs is ‘good enough’ parenting

 The creators of the Circle of Security intervention, an attachment based parenting intervention have gathered evidence that tells us as parents we are not aiming for perfection.
 What our child needs is ‘good enough’ parenting (Powell et al., 2016).
 And importantly, it’s never too late.

-Lizis a Registered Psychologist at Brisbane City Psychologists with a particular interest in parenting, is trained in the Circle of Security, and has worked in a community parenting support program and with mothers experiencing postnatal depression in a hospital setting.
+Liz is a Clinical Psychologist at Brisbane City Psychologists with a particular interest in parenting, is trained in the Circle of Security, and has worked in a community parenting support program and with mothers experiencing postnatal depression in a hospital setting.
 She is passionate about supporting parents to understand their children’s different needs, feel more connected with their children, improve transition times, and explore ways to manage challenging behaviours.